-- a) Graduates will be able to apply the knowledge of mathematics, science and engineering technology to analyze and solve avionics problems. - b) Graduates will demonstrate an appropriate mastery of current knowledge, techniques, skills and modern tools used in the avionics industry. - c) Graduates will conduct, analyze and interpret experiments and apply experimental results to improve avionics systems and components. - d) Graduates will be able to apply creativity in the design of avionics systems, components and processes.
+- a) Graduates will demonstrate an ability to apply the knowledge, techniques, skills, and modern tools used in electronics engineering technologyavionics program. - b) Graduates will demonstrate an ability to apply knowledge of mathematics, science, engineering, and technology to avionics engineering technology problems. - c) Graduates will demonstrate an ability to conduct standard tests and measurements; to conduct, analyze, and interpret experiments, and to apply experimental results to improve processes. - d) Graduates will demonstrate an ability to design systems, components or processes of electronics/ avionics systems.